absmach/magistrala/readers/cassandra/README.md

 This service can be deployed using docker containers.
 Docker compose file is available in `<project_root>/docker/addons/cassandra-reader/docker-compose.yml`.
-In order to run all Mainflux core services, as well as mentioned optional ones, execute following command:
+In order to run all Magistrala core services, as well as mentioned optional ones, execute following command:

 ```bash